Stratus3D/dotfiles/README.md

 Everything I need to get setup on a new machine.

 This repository contains my Vim, tmux, Zsh, Bash, and asdf config files, a script to symlink all the config files and directories in place, and a set of setup scripts that install all the tools I need on Ubuntu or OSX.
-The [Solarized Color Scheme (http://ethanschoonover.com/solarized)](http://ethanschoonover.com/solarized) is used for Vim and the terminal emulator profiles.
+The [Gruvbox Dark colorscheme](https://github.com/morhetz/gruvbox) is used for Vim and the terminal emulator profiles.

 ## Features